silx-kit/h5web/CONTRIBUTING.md

      type declarations for all TS files in the `dist-ts` folder with `tsc`, then we use Rollup to merge all the declarations into a single file:
      `dist/index.d.ts`, which is referenced from `package.json`.

+The build process of `@h5web/app` is the same with one exception: in addition to importing the package's global styles, `src/styles.ts` also imports the `lib` package's distributed styles - i.e. the output of the lib's `build:css` script.
+The lib's distributed styles include both its global _and_ local styles.
+This allows us to provide a single CSS bundle for consumers of `@h5web/app` to import.

 ## Code quality